-Mitsui Fudosan has established an Environmental Management Committee (headed by the Officer in Charge of the Environment) subordinate to the Environmental Special Committee (headed by the President and CEO), established fiscal year targets for each business division in accordance with the Group Environmental Policy, and is carrying out tasks such as progress management.
+Mitsui Fudosan has established an ESG Management Committee (headed by the Officer in Charge of ESG) subordinate to the ESG Promotion Committee (headed by the Representative Director, President and CEO), established fiscal year targets for each business division in accordance with the Group Environmental Policy, and is carrying out tasks such as progress management.
 Priority issues in these tasks are reported to the Board of Directors, and environmental initiatives are carried out in a planned fashion alongside Group companies subject to environmental policies.
-As of April 1, 2018, there are 14 Group companies that fall within the scope of the environmental policy.
+As of April 1, 2019, there are 14 Group companies that fall within the scope of the environmental policy.

-Organization of the Environmental Management System of the Mitsui Fudosan Group (as of April 1, 2018)
+Organization of the ESG (Environmental) Management System of the Mitsui Fudosan Group (as of April 1, 2019)